Recycling collections across Stratford-on-Avon District will start again on Monday 2 August.

 The Council have held discussions with Warwickshire Police regarding the criminal and anti-social behaviour taking place in Earlswood, to look at the best way to tackle it.
 From these discussions, the Council believes that a PSPO is an appropriate and necessary tool for local agencies to reduce incidents of those listed above.

-If you require a paper copy of the documents or wish to discuss this further, please e-mail either:
+If you require a paper copy of the documents or wish to discuss this further, please either: